mozilla/firefox-test-tube/docs/development.md

 2. From the project root, run `yarn`
 3. From the project root, run `make build`

+## Notes

+To run Test Tube outside of Mozilla, be sure to disable authentication or obtain your own private keys.

 # Run

 1. From the project root, run `docker-compose up`